 But, what can you do if you want to stock up on milk but worry about it expiring before you can safely get back to a grocery store?
 The answer, like so many foods, is simple.
 You can freeze your milk!

-You can stock up on your favorite brand of milk and freeze it, by following these steps.
+You can stock up on your favorite brand of milk and freeze it for up to 6 months by following these steps, however it is recommended to use it within 1 month of freezing.
 Another option is to stock up on a shelf-stable variety, which has all the same nutrition.

 Tips for Freezing Milk